Admission to the DNP Program

 Criteria for DNP Program entry with MSN degree:

-- APRN (Advanced Practice Registered Nurse) designation in their home states and national board certification as a Clinical Nurse Specialist, Nurse Practitioner, Certified Nurse Midwife, Clinical Nurse Leader, or Certified Registered Nurse Anesthetist in their areas of specialty (as appropriate).
+- APRN (Advanced Practice Registered Nurse) applicants with the following certifications: Clinical Nurse Specialist, Nurse Practitioner, Certified Nurse Midwife, Clinical Nurse Leader, or Certified Registered Nurse Anesthetist in their areas of specialty (as appropriate).

-- Hold current CPR and health records
+- Current CPR and health records

 - Curriculum vitae or resume.